 Advocating for people and carnivores

-We’re a volunteer, grassroots initiative harnessing citizen science to track carnivore conflicts and promote coexistence strategies throughout the Sierra Nevada Foothills.
-Now a California Nonprofit, pending 501(c)3 status.
+We’re a volunteer, grassroots initiative harnessing citizen science to track carnivore conflicts and promote coexistence strategies throughout the Sierra Nevada Foothills and Northern California.
+Now a California 501(c)3 Nonprofit.

 Tracking Carnivore Sightings

 We aim to track mountain lion and bear sightings wherever they occur through social media and community outreach.
-Check out our Google Sightings Map created and maintained by Marie Summers, Map Manager.
+Check out our Google Sightings Map created and maintained by Marie Summers, Carnivore Project’s Map Director.

 In March 2024, a tragic mountain lion fatality—the worst in 30 years—occurred in El Dorado County, giving rise to the El Dorado County Mountain Lion Project.
 Focused initially on tracking and understanding resident-mountain lion encounters in El Dorado County, the effort quickly grew to include black bears (Ursus americanus) and became the El Dorado County Carnivore Project.

-By 2026, as sightings and community needs expanded across the Sierra Nevada Foothills, we rebranded to Carnivore Project to reflect our broader mission: advancing human-carnivore coexistence through independent, community-driven research and education.
+By 2026, as sightings and community needs expanded across the Sierra Nevada Foothills, we rebranded to Carnivore Project to reflect our broader mission: advancing human-carnivore coexistence through independent, community-driven research and outreach.
+We are beginning to track wolves as they move south towards the foothills.

 Our goal is to provide transparent data, actionable insights, and strategies for conflict prevention.
 Carnivore Project is a grassroots, volunteer-run initiative operating as a California public benefit corporation.
 We are currently seeking 501(c)(3) status in 2026 and operate independently, without funding or ties to official agencies, to support residents and inform evidence-based policy.